People

 Director

-Briana Mezuk
+Briana MezukBriana Mezuk

 Briana Mezuk is the Director of the Michigan Integrative Well-Being and Inequality (MIWI) Training Program.
-She co-directs the Center for Epidemiology and Population Health (CSEPH), and is an Associate Professor of Epidemiology at the University of Michigan School of Public Health.
+She co-directs the Center for Epidemiology and Population Health (CSEPH), and is a Professor of Epidemiology at the University of Michigan School of Public Health.
 She is also a faculty affiliate with the Institute for Social Research (ISR) and is a mentor with the Michigan Center for Urban African American Aging Research (MCUAAAR), where she co-directs the Analysis Core.
 She holds a PhD in Mental Health from Johns Hopkins Bloomberg School of Public Health and her training is in psychiatric epidemiology.
 Her research focuses on investigating the intersections between mental and physical health, with a focus on depression and chronic medical conditions in mid-and late-life such as type 2 diabetes and frailty.
 A core feature of her research is the integration of conceptual and analytical approaches, methods, and models from social science and clinical disciplines with the aim of arriving at a more nuanced and comprehensive understanding of the ways in which mental and physical health interrelate.
 Dr. Mezuk has extensive experience conducting epidemiologic field research and analyzing large population-based data sets, as well as training junior investigators in public health, psychology, and related social sciences.

 Co-Directors

-Robert Joseph Taylor
+Robert Joseph TaylorRobert Joseph Taylor

 Robert Joseph Taylor is the Sheila Feld Collegiate Professor and the Harold Johnson Endowed Chair of Social Work at the University of Michigan.
-He also is the Director of the Program for Research on Black Americans (PRBA) at the Institute for Social Research, and is the Co-Director of the Research Education Core of the Michigan Center for Urban African American Aging Research (MCUAAAR).
+He also is the Director of the Program for Research on Black Americans (PRBA) at the Institute for Social Research, and is a Co-Director of the Michigan Center for Urban African American Aging Research (MCUAAAR).
 He holds an MSW and a PhD in Sociology and Social Work from the University of Michigan.
 His research focuses on two major areas: African American support networks and African American religious participation.
 He is currently on the editorial board of Society and Mental Health, the Journal of Marriage and the Family, and the Journal of Race and Social Problems, and has served on the editorial boards of Journals of Gerontology: Social Sciences and Family Relations.
 A major aspect of Dr. Taylor's career has been the mentoring of doctoral students and junior faculty, most of whom have been African American both through MCUAAAR and PRBA.
 He has been involved with several federally-funded studies examining the role of religion in the lives of Black and White older adults.

 Founding Co-Director, In Memoriam